GoogleContainerTools/skaffold/DEVELOPMENT.md

 by maintainers who have access.
 These tests will be kicked off by [reviewers](#reviews) for submitted PRs._

-### Running a chosen integration tests
+### Running a subset of integration tests

-You can select a chosen integration tests via the `INTEGRATION_TEST_ARGS` env var:
+You can select specific integration tests to run via the `INTEGRATION_TEST_ARGS` env var:

 ```shell
 INTEGRATION_TEST_ARGS="-run=TestDev/" make integration-test